Blaisorblade/pdbp.github.io/index.md

   }
 ```

-Some boxed values are made available using `import someBoxedValues._`.
+Some values contained in a box are made available using `import someValuesContainedInBox._`.

 This technique, called *dependency injection by* `import`, is used a lot in `Dotty`.